-Would you believe me if I told you that you can use coffee for more than making a cup of Joe?
-What If I told you they don’t even have to be fresh grounds?
-Sometimes it’s actually better to be using used coffee grounds.
+Would you believe me if I told you that you can use coffee for more than making a delicious cup of coffee?
+What If I told you they don’t even have to be fresh coffee grounds?
+Sometimes it’s actually better to be reusing old coffee grounds.

 1. Neutralize and Eliminate Odors